RafikHamza/MTAP_Paper/README.md

-# Copyright (c) 2025 Rafik Hamza, Ph.D.
-# All rights reserved.
-#
 # Submission to: Multimedia Tools and Applications (MTAP), 14 June, 2025
-# Paper Title: A Robust Hybrid Image Encryption Framework based on Transform and Spatial Domain Processing with High-Dimensional Chaotic Maps
+ Paper Title: A Robust Hybrid Image Encryption Framework based on Transform and Spatial Domain Processing with High-Dimensional Chaotic Maps
-# Date of last edit: November 28, 2025
+ Date of last edit: November 28, 2025
-#
-# Description:
-# README file for the clean consolidated version of the MTAP paper implementation.

 # A Robust Hybrid Image Encryption Framework